 The key to success is consistency, clear communication, and reinforcing the same expectations on every walk.
 With the right approach, loose lead walking becomes a structured training process, not a daily struggle.

-If your dog pulls on the lead, ignores you around distractions, or makes walks difficult, professional training can help you achieve faster and more reliable results.
+If your dog pulls on the lead, ignores you around distractions, or turns every walk into a struggle, professional training can help you achieve calmer, safer, and more enjoyable walks.

 - Puppy training